Ferretly-International/StatusPageExperiment/README.md

 You can use the helper method `Helpers.AddStatusPageLibrary` to add this library to the services collection.
 This will throw an `InvalidOperationException` if an `IConfiguration` instance is not injected into the services collection.

+## Development

+Before each push to `main`, be sure to update the NuGet package version in the `StatusPageLibrary.csproj` file.
+This will ensure that the NuGet package is updated with the latest changes.
+The build will fail if the version is not updated.